shoukreytom/shoukreytom/README.md

 ### Hi there
-  I'm Abdul Shakoor Abdul Azeem Mousa, I'm self-taught back-end, I used to develop web/desktop apps using Java and Python. in the other-hand I work with c when it's neccessary.
+  I'm self-taught back-end, I used to develop web/desktop apps using Java and Python. in the other-hand I work with c when it's neccessary.

 <!--